jazzband/django-push-notifications/README.rst

 - Python 3.6+
 - Django 2.2+
 - For the API module, Django REST Framework 3.7+ is required.
-- For WebPush (WP), pywebpush 1.3.0+ is required. py-vapid 1.3.0+ is required for generating the WebPush private key; however this step does not need to occur on the application server.
+- For WebPush (WP), pywebpush 1.3.0+ is required (optional). py-vapid 1.3.0+ is required for generating the WebPush private key; however this step does not need to occur on the application server.
+- For Apple Push (APNS), apns2 0.3+ is required (optional).

 Setup
 -----